 PR BPPM pulse oximeters indicate pulses and beats in minutes.
 It is a key parameter to measure a persons health and is useful during a procedure called COVID for measuring septic shocks.
 In this article, we will examine normal pulse rate per minute in men, pregnant women and non-pregnant womens.

-A pulse oximeter is a non-invasive device used to measure the oxygen saturation level in your blood.
 The principle behind a pulse oximeter reading involves spectrophotometry, which measures the proportion of oxygenated versus deoxygenated blood through light at different wavelengths.
 This device is commonly used in medical settings to monitor a patient’s oxygen levels and pulse rate.

 A pulse oximeter is a small, lightweight, portable device used to measure the amount of oxygen being carried into the body cells.
 The normal pulse rate varies with age, gender, and health conditions, with children having different average pulse rate ranges compared to adults.